lutsen/lagan/README.md

 To do
 -----

-- Turn properties controllers in to "normal" dependencies and separate repo's
+- Turn property templates in to separate dependencies (but how to install them outside the vendor directory?)
 - Add proper PHPDocumentor inline code documentation
-- Add many-to-many relations

 Nice to have